Huntington Mall

 Huntington Mall is an enclosed shopping mall in the village of Barboursville in Cabell County in the U.S. state of West Virginia.
-Currently the largest mall in West Virginia, it opened on 3 February 1981 and features more than 150 retailers.
-Anchor stores include Dick's Sporting Goods, Field & Stream, JCPenney, Macy's, and TJ Maxx & HomeGoods with two vacant anchors last occupied by Forever 21 and Sears.
-Other major tenants include Books-A-Million and Old Navy.
+Currently the largest mall in West Virginia, it opened on February 18, 1981 and features more than 150 retailers.
+Anchor stores include Dick's Sporting Goods, JCPenney, Macy's, TJ Maxx, HomeGoods, and a Cinemark theater.
+Other major tenants include Books-A-Million, Old Navy and a trade school known as Woody Williams Center for Advanced Learning and Careers which is under construction.
 The mall is owned by Cafaro Company of Youngstown, Ohio.